TCP8911 : Research Design

 • To stimulate students into thinking about their dissertations early and identifying and refining a research topic.

 This module prepares students to undertake research for their final dissertation and for planning policy development and practice.
-It explores a range of approaches to the design and undertaking of methodologically robust research, it raises students’ awareness of the rigorous standards expected of both practice and academic research., and it also helps students identify and refine their final dissertation topic.
+It explores a range of approaches to the design and undertaking of methodologically robust research, it raises students’ awareness of the rigorous standards expected of both practice and academic research, and it also helps students identify and refine their final dissertation topic.

 Outline Of Syllabus

-• Introduction to the module and to research design
+• Introduction to research design

 • The researcher: positionality and ethics